Belfius reinforces its commitment toward sustainability and endorses UN sustainable Principles

 Principles for Responsible Investment

 The Principles for Responsible Investment (PRI) are a list of 6 voluntary and ambitious investment principles that contain a number of possible measures for encompassing ESG issues in investing.
 The PRI serve the long-term interests of the signatories, as well as the financial markets and economies in which they operate – and ultimately the interests of the environment and the community, too.

-In February 2019, Belfius Investment Partners, a Belfius subsidiary, signed these 6 Principles for Responsible Investment:
+In February 2019, Belfius Asset Management, a Belfius subsidiary, signed these 6 Principles for Responsible Investment: